 Waterproofing is probably the next most important factor with ice boots.
-In order to ice fish, you have to drill holes through the ice, and if you ice fish this is painfully obvious, but my point is, if you have drilled holes you will undoubtedly know that water is going to gush out of the hole and cover your boots, if it seeps in, your done for the day, but quality pairs of boots will still keep you warm, even with a solid coating of ice on top of them.
+In order to ice fish, you have to drill holes through the ice, and if you ice fish, this is painfully obvious, but my point is if you have drilled holes, you will undoubtedly know that water is going to gush out of the hole and cover your boots, if it seeps in, you’re done for the day, but quality pairs of boots will still keep you warm, even with a solid coating of ice on top of them.

-Other features such as ice cleats are sort of a preference thing, while they surely will give you incredibly slip protection on glare ice such as first ice in early season, as snow covers the ice throughout the winter months slipping becomes less of an issue.
+Other features, such as ice cleats, are sort of a preference thing; while they surely will give you incredible slip protection on glare ice, such as first ice in the early season, as snow covers the ice throughout the winter months, slipping becomes less of an issue.
 So this is why I have put this further down on the list of importance.

 Removable Ice Cleats

-If your unsure about the need for ice cleats, you can always buy removable ice cleats to strap onto your boots.
-Brands like Stablicers and Shaddock fishing make some great removable ice cleats that you can use if needed, just be sure not to walk on your hardwood floors at home wearing them.
+If you’re unsure about the need for ice cleats, you can always buy removable ice cleats to strap onto your boots.
+Brands like Stablicers and Shaddock fishing make some great removable ice cleats that you can use if needed; just be sure not to walk on your hardwood floors at home wearing them.